Open navigation

 • Can educators directly influence the learning condition?
 Many conditions affect whether students can learn effectively.
 Some of those conditions, like hunger and sleep deprivation, can be difficult for educators to directly influence.
 Other learning conditions can be influenced in powerful ways by educators’ decisions.

-How does Ascend measure learning conditions?
+E. How does Ascend measure learning conditions?

 College instructors can use Ascend to measure these learning conditions.